 In Bound by Tradition, Alan Bellows continues, “Although the practice was initially limited to upper-crust families, people of lesser prestige soon began to conform with the tradition.
 A lotus-footed wife was not only coveted for her signature locomotion, but her injuries also tended to keep her from wandering far from home” [From: www.damninteresting.com/bound-by-tradition/]

 From the late 10th century until the practice was effectively banned by the Chinese Communists in 1949, an estimated 2,000,000,000 (two billion) Chinese women had their feet bound (we now say broken and mutilated) to create tiny “Golden Lotus” feet, some only three inches long!

 Although I’d heard about the practice, I hadn’t know that the foot binding had impacted so many Chinese women and for so long.
-This means that if I were Chinese, my mom, grandmother, aunts, and my female relatives about 1, 000 years back may have had their feet bound and would have suffered their whole lives.
+This means that if I were Chinese, my mom, grandmother, aunts, and my female relatives from about 1, 000 years ago until 1949 would have likely had their feet bound and would have suffered their whole lives.

 How did foot binding start?
 Although the origin of the practice is disputed, the museum notes say that foot binding began in the court of the Southern Tang dynasty in Nanjing (937-75 AD) when a famous concubine danced with her feet wrapped to make them look more delicate.
 Small feet became synonymous with beauty.

 At first, only girls from elite families in the wealthiest parts of China had their feet bound.
 Tiny feet were supposed to mean that the girl would never do physical work.
 Her husband needed to be wealthy enough to provide for her.
 Women were possessions.
 Few women could inherit wealth or hold jobs.
 These women “existed solely to serve their men and direct household servants while performing no labor themselves.”